Unbolted – Pros & Cons

 What is Unbolted?

 Offering upwards of 8% annual return on investment.
 Unbolted have a unique spin on Peer to Peer lending.
 Capital is loaned against various Items which are sent to Unbolted and stored at their premises as asset security.

 Generally smaller, valuable items such as gold or diamonds which are easy to sell fast.
 This means when loans default, capital can be recovered very quickly.

-Unbolted also lend against larger, more valuable items such as collector cars.
+They also lend against larger, more valuable items such as collector cars.
 However these types of items tend to be the exception rather than the rule.
-They have also started providing bridging and small business loans secured by business assets and Director guarantees.
+Unbolted have also started providing bridging and small business loans secured by business assets and Director guarantees.